omt66/angular2-final-ts-webpack/README.md

-# angular2-webpack-typescript-starter
+# angular2-final-ts-webpack
-Angular 2 TypeScript & WebPack Starter
+Angular 2 (final version) TypeScript & WebPack Starter

 This starter package is heavily influenced by the ng2-webpack starter.